mrdulin/webpack-dev-server/README.md

 **update by 2018.01.30**

+I reproduce this issue again.
-the issue gone, but I don't do anything.
+But the issue gone, I don't do anything.

 ## introduce